strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 [ktor]: https://ktor.io/
 [actix]: https://actix.rs/

-[^framework]: The existing framework being Spring servlets written in Kotlin running in Tomcat.
+[^framework]: The past web services were Kotlin Spring-based servlets running in Tomcat.
 [^vertx]: We also implemented a Kotlin proof-of-concept in [Vert.x](https://vertx.io/),
-    but it turned out none of the team members were keen of the programming paradigm this framework imposed (which may be a subjective matter), so we hadn't proceeded further with it.
+    but it turned out none of the team members was keen on the programming paradigm this framework imposed (which may be a subjective matter), so we hadn't proceeded further with it.

 *Feel free to [jump to the results](#the-results) and read the background later, if you're impatient.*